leon-wbr/SayHello/README.md

 ## Using the FaceAPI class

 The FaceAPI class can be used in any other project.
-In this project, it is used for a very specific example: identifying a user by their name.
+Here, it is used for a very specific example: identifying a user by their face to display their name.

 If you wanted to, let's say, tag people on a picture (given that the personGroup was already set up) and needed the coordinates for that, you could do the following: